reedhewitt/rollup-plugin-squirrelly/README.md

   build: {
     outDir: '../dist', // relative to 'src'
     rollupOptions: {
-      // Get all HTML files in an object in which the relative file paths are used as both keys and values.
+      // Get all HTML files in an object.
+The relative file paths are used as both keys and values.
+      // Note that these files should have a lowercase file extension that Vite understands,
+      // such as *.html.
+By default you can't use *.sqrl for the input files.
       input: Object.fromEntries(globSync('src/**/*.html').map(file => [file, file]))
     }
   },